Cocoa & nut butter cereal bites (dairy free & gluten free)

 I’m continuing on my quest to find some good dairy, soy, egg and gluten free party food options that my kids can enjoy.
 These cereal cakes are a healthier (well, slightly!) adaptation on my absolute favourites growing up – chocolate corn flake cakes!
 These can be made in bulk, they’re easy to throw together and, best of all, no baking required.
-Unfortunately the reality is that kids with allergies will often need to take their own treats along to parties, and it’s nice to be able to send them with something that can shared with the other children so that they don’t feel separated out.

 These can be adapted based on your child’s preferences and what you have in; you can use your favourite dairy and gluten free cereal (generally puffed rice and corn flake style cereals work well), whatever type of nut butter you prefer and adjust the proportions of raisins/DF choc chips based on what your child likes.
 They are pretty sweet but hopefully the use of maple syrup and cocoa powder instead of refined sugar and chocolate should go some way to controlling the sugar rush?!

 This makes 10 larger cakes or around 15 smaller ‘bites’.
 I think the smaller bites are better for parties.

 Ingredients and method: